LME board to consider bids in late February

 He did not say how many parties were interested in buying the 130-year-old exchange, but a source with knowledge of the matter told Reuters on Wednesday that 15 suitors had expressed interest.

-Metal industry sources have said the LME, which accounts for 80 percent of global futures activity in industrial metals, could be worth as much as 1 billion pounds ($1.5 billion).
+Metal industry sources have said the LME, which accounts for 80 percent of global futures activity in industrial metals, could be worth as much as 1 billion pounds.

-The LME published annual data showing volume jumped 22 percent last year to a record 146.6 million lots and the value of trades surged 32.8 percent to $15.4 trillion.
+The LME published annual data showing volume jumped 22 percent last year to a record 146.6 million lots and the value of trades surged 32.8 percent to $15.4 trillion (10.03 trillion pound).

 Potential buyers may include CME Group Inc (CME.O), IntercontinentalExchange (ICE.N) and UK-based broker ICAP IAP.L, analysts and industry sources have said.